rileyjson/Cheetah-Sign/Documentation/User.md

 you will be able to:

 - Upload Documents
-- Record Client Profiles
 - View Uploaded Documents
-- Edit Documents for Signing
+- Build Documents for Signing
+- Add Client Profiles
 - Send Documents to Clients
 - View the Status of Sent Documents
 - View the Audit Trail of Sent Documents
+- View and Download Signed Documents

 ### Upload Documents